Gordi42/fridom/docs/source/tutorials/using_models/model_output.rst

 In this tutorial, we explored the use of the |NetCDFWriter| module in FRIDOM to save model output in various configurations.
 Key takeaways include:

-- The |NetCDFWriter| module provides a flexible way to store field variables in NetCDF files.
+- The |NetCDFWriter| module provides a flexible way to store scalar fields in NetCDF files.
 - You can control output timing using |ClockTrigger| with different configurations (e.g., time intervals, steps, or date ranges).
 - Output can be customized by specifying variables or slicing regions of interest.
 - Multiple |NetCDFWriter| modules can be used simultaneously for complex output needs.